 Put appropriate label for the IBC by following GHS standard.
 Replace missing, damage or difficult to read label immediately.

-Before being shipped, make sure the top cap is already fastened.
+Before being shipped, make sure the top cap is already fastened with a standard tighteness.

 Use forklift with enough capacity for moving and loading or unloading of filled IBC.

-Use pallet with containment for the IBC to prevent environment contamination when chemical spill occurs.
+Use pallet with containment for storing the IBC to prevent environment contamination when chemical spill occurs.

 NFPA allows only liquid with a closed cup flash point of 38oC or greater are permitted to be stored in intermediate bulk container.